awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ![AWS Tracking Application](images/track6.png)

-The Java files go into these subpackages:
+The Java files go into the following sub-packages.

 ![AWS Tracking Application](images/newtrack7_1.png)

-The following list describes these packages:
+These packages contain the following:

-+ **entities** - contains Java files that represent the model.
++ **entities** - Contains Java files that represent the model.
 In this example, the model class is named **WorkItem**.
-+ **jdbc** - contains Java files that use the JDBC API to interact with the RDS database.
++ **jdbc** - Contains Java files that use the JDBC API to interact with the RDS database.
-+ **services** - contains Java files that invoke AWS Services.
-For example, the  **com.amazonaws.services.simpleemail.AmazonSimpleEmailService** is used within a Java file to send email messages.
++ **services** - Contains Java files that invoke AWS services.
+For example, the **software.amazon.awssdk.services.ses.SesClient** object is used to send email messages.
-+ **securingweb** - contains all of the Java files required for Spring Security.
++ **securingweb** - Contains Java files required for Spring Security.

 ## Create the Java logic for a secure web application

-Create Spring Security application logic that secures the web application with a login form that requires a user to provide credentials.
+Create Spring security application logic that secures the web application with a login form that requires a user to provide credentials.
 In this application, a Java class sets up an in-memory user store that contains a single user (the user name is **user** and the password is **password**.)

-**NOTE**: For more information about Spring Security, see https://spring.io/guides/gs/securing-web/.

-### Create the Spring Security classes
+### Create the Spring security classes

 Create a Java package named **com.aws.securingweb**.
 Next, create these classes in this package: